maoberlehner/markus-oberlehner-net/content/blog/transition-to-height-auto-with-vue.md

 </template>
 ```

-As you can see in the example code snippet above it's possible to build a custom component which basically wraps the Vue.js core `<transition>` component.
-We'll use this concept to build our own `TransitionExpand` component which makes it possible to transition the height of an element from `0` to `auto`.
+As you can see in the example code snippet above, it's possible to build a custom component that wraps the Vue.js core `<transition>` component.
+We'll use this concept to build our own `TransitionExpand` component, which makes it possible to transition the height of an element from `0` to `auto`.

 ## A reusable height transition component